inspec/inspec-aws/docs/resources/aws_vpc_endpoint_notifications.md

       it { should_not exist }
     end

 ## AWS Permissions

-Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `ec2:VpcEndpointConnectionNotifications` action with Effect set to Allow.
+To get the permission for the [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal), you need the `ec2:VpcEndpointConnectionNotifications` action with effect set to `Allow`.

 You can find detailed documentation at [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html).